thevirtuoso1973/COMP0016-Team26-Project-Site/content/ui-design/_index.md

 <img width="250" alt="sketch5" src="https://user-images.githubusercontent.com/55795994/111073445-9f92d500-84d6-11eb-9c7e-5b4c96a48329.png">

 The menu design of sketches 1, 4, 5 (and maybe 6) (all shown above) implement the principle of _Feedback_ well, as the selected page is made clear from the state of the icons.
 However, they also suffer from _Visibility_ and _Affordance_ issues.
-* In 1, the selected page icon an icon rather than a circle, however hiding the icons of the other pages in 1 lacks _Visibility_ so we did not proceed with this idea.
+* In 1, the selected page icon an icon rather than a circle, however hiding the icons of the other pages in 1 _lacks Visibility_ so we did not proceed with this idea.
 * In 5, the page icons open a labelled window that is placed on top of the home page, which can be closed using an x button and in 4, a drop-down menu opens text buttons with the selected page button highlighted.
 These are both good for feedback but require more taps to navigate away from the home page than a navigation bar.
-This is not ideal and violates the _Affordance_ principle, as the home page is not the most important or interactive page.
+This is not ideal as it violates the _Affordance principle_: the home page is not the most important or interactive page_ but these layouts present it as if it is the most important.

 <img width="223" alt="sketch 2" src="https://user-images.githubusercontent.com/55795994/111073443-9e61a800-84d6-11eb-8ce4-2fd25165ec9b.png">